-Dual Credit Elective: SOCI 1301 Introduction to Sociology (1/2 credit)
+Collin College Dual Credit Elective: SOCI 1301 Introduction to Sociology (1/2 credit) Prerequisite: Meet eligibility requirements

 The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
 Causes of social stability and social change are explored through the application of various theoretical perspectives, key concepts, and related research methods of sociology.
 Analysis of social issues in their institutional context may include topics such as social stratification, gender, race/ethnicity, and deviance.
 3 credit hours.
 This course satisfies 1⁄2 elective credit toward high school graduation.